 How’s the connection strength of the Surface Headphones 2?

-While these look very similar to the original Surface Headphones on the outside, the inside has been completely revamped to be more competitive with the rest of the headphones on the market.
-Whereas the originals had no support for high quality Bluetooth codecs and only had Bluetooth 4.2, the new Surface Headphones 2 have been upgraded in both respects.
-Now they have Bluetooth 5.0 as well as aptX support.
+While the Surface Headphones 2 looks very similar to the original Surface Headphones, the inside is revamped to be more competitive with the rest of the headphones on the market.
+Whereas the originals had no support for high-quality Bluetooth codecs and only had Bluetooth 4.2, the Surface Headphones 2 has Bluetooth 5.0 as well as aptX support.

 This means that more information can travel from your source device to the headphones which should result in slightly better quality, though it doesn’t really matter if you’re using these connected to an iOS device as iPhones are only compatible with the AAC codec.
 If your source device doesn’t have any codec support don’t worry, the headphones will default to SBC which is the Bluetooth codec that all Bluetooth devices share.

-Connection strength overall is very solid, and in about a week of more or less constant usage I can’t say I ever had a skip or a stutter at all—which is super impressive.
-Plus, these have some of the best multipoint tech I’ve ever used.
-While connected to my laptop and my phone, they’re able to switch between them seamlessly.
+Connection strength overall is very solid, and this has some of the best multipoint tech I’ve used.
+While connected to my laptop and my phone, the Headphones 2 switches between them seamlessly.
 If I’m listening to music on my laptop, all I have to do is pause the music and press play on my phone and the headphones will switch to the phone without a problem.
 The coolest bit though is that they can even tell which device you’re using.

-This is one of the key areas where the new Surface Headphones 2 improve upon the originals, which were touted at just 15 hours.
-Microsoft claims that this new model will get you 20 hours of constant playback with active noise cancelling turned on.
-In our testing I managed to get 17 hours and 47 minutes hours which isn’t up to par with the claimed 20 hours but still not bad.
-At least they charge via USB-C.
+This is one of the key areas where the new Surface Headphones 2 improves upon the original, which was touted at just 15 hours.
+Microsoft claims that this new model will get you 20 hours of constant playback with active noise canceling turned on.
+In our testing, we managed to get 17 hours, 47 minutes hours which isn’t up to par with the claimed 20 hours but still not bad.
+At least you can charge it via USB-C.

-In my usage I found that there was a little more volume to the lows than I would normally like.
-In the song Home Again by Michael Kiwanuka at around 0:29 you can hear his voice getting masked somewhat by the bass notes he’s plucking.
-Mids and highs on the other hand were my favorite part of these headphones.
+There was a little more volume to the lows than I would normally like.
+In the song Home Again by Michael Kiwanuka at around 0:29, you can hear his voice loses some detail as he plucks the bass notes.
+Mids and highs, on the other hand, are my favorite part of the sound profile.

 The vocals in Fall Creek Boys Choir by James Blake just float over the mid-tone heavy synths throughout the song and never became hard to hear even through the cooing of Bon Iver in the background.